apexinfosysindia/addons/motioneye/DOCS.md

 # Apex MCU+ Community Add-on: motionEye

 motionEye is a popular frontend to the camera software called motion.
-This add-on provides both, allowing you to add your camera's to your Hass.io setup.
+This add-on provides both, allowing you to add your camera's to your Apex MCU+ setup.

 motionEye is Open Source CCTV and NVR, that is elegant and really easy to use.
 It can be used as a Baby Monitor, Construction Site Montage Viewer,